thedod/glitch-go-fish/README.md

   * If the other player holds that card, the asker gets it, and gets another turn.
-  * If not &mdash; the asker has to *go fish* (draw a card from the pile, unless it's empty), and the turn goes to the next player.
+  * If not &mdash; the asker has to *go fish* (draw a card from the pile, unless it's empty).

-Once in a while, a player receiving a card (from another player or the pile) would pull a rank, and eventually more and more empty-handed players will become spectators, until there are less than 2 left, and the game is over.
+  * Once in a while, a player receiving a card (from another player or the pile) would pull a rank.
+  * Eventually more and more empty-handed players will become spectators, until there are less than 2 left, and the game is over.

 Play, remix, and be merry.